Devon Hamilton: Paternal lineage (2009–2013)

-As James prepared for his wedding in March 2011, he planned to take time off for his honeymoon.
-However, the producers were forced to tell James that he could not take time off because Devon would be involved in a major storyline.
+After he married in March 2011, James planned to take time off for his honeymoon when the producers informed of plans to feature Devon in a major storyline.
 "It was a bad and very good thing" James remarked.
-James admitted that he was not really in favor of introducing a new character as Devon's father.
-While Tucker was still a relatively new character, the plot twist makes Devon the grandson of Katherine Chancellor (Jeanne Cooper), the show's matriarch.
+The actor admitted that he was not really in favor of introducing a new character as Devon's father.
+While Tucker was still a relatively new character, the plot twist made Devon the grandson of Katherine Chancellor (Jeanne Cooper), the show's matriarch.
 Of the storyline, James said "… it was more than I could ever have dreamed for myself.
 I never in a million years thought [Devon] would end up tied to the very core of the show.
 You can't get more entrenched than that!"
 According to Maria Arena Bell, she'd been looking to revisit the story since James first mentioned it in 2009.

 According to co-head writer Scott Hamner, the manner in which Devon finds out about his paternity "leaves a very bad feeling for Devon" and makes him "bitter."
 Devon had such high hopes and learning that Katherine not only found out about his paternity, but chose to keep it from him, and give him a job instead leaves Devon angry.
 Devon also feels slighted that it took two billionaires like Katherine and Tucker so long to find him despite their wealth and power as he realizes they could have saved him from the struggles he faced early in life.
 However, the revelation only strengthens Devon's bond with his adoptive family.
 "Devon always will be Neil's son" James insisted.
 According to the actor, it is Devon's connection to the Winters family that keeps grounded when he suddenly comes into wealth.
 While most people would allow money to change them, James believed that nothing could ever make Devon turn away from Neil.

 As a unit, the Winters family were given several stories over the years, but not many of which allowed the family to intermingle with the non-African American characters often.
 Devon's connection to Katherine further removes the family from the proverbial "Black Box" in which the characters only interact with other African American characters.
 The storyline makes Devon the first biracial character to be introduced in the series and also reflected Bryton's own heritage.